 Learn more about managing moods

-Judy Cornish covers mood management in both of her books, Dementia With Dignity: Living Well with Alzheimer’s and Dementia using the DAWN Method and The Dementia Handbook: How to Provide Dementia Care at Home as well as in the DAWN HomeCare Dementia Training for Families online course.
+Judy Cornish covers mood management in depth in both of her books, Dementia With Dignity and The Dementia Handbook as well as in the DAWN HomeCare Dementia Training for Families online course.